 6. Waiver of the fee for one jack and associated wiring for non-Plan customers upon their return to their permanent location.

-For more information, please contact Ponderosa Customer Care at 559-868-6000
+For more information, please contact Ponderosa at 1-559-868-6000 or toll free within California at 1-800-682-1878

 or visit our website: www.goponderosa.com.